Cloud

 Mission statement

-Build a fully managed platform for using Sourcegraph that can (by EOFY23) support 200+ customers using dedicated Sourcegraph instances, providing feature compatibility with self-hosted while being cost-efficient for customers and Sourcegraph.
+Build a fully managed platform for using Sourcegraph, providing feature compatibility with self-hosted while being cost-efficient for customers and Sourcegraph.

 Fully managed